 Bossa Social Cafe in Tygerfalls

-Here’s another star of the North.
-Bossa is situated on the Tygerfalls Waterfront and has a social and happening vibe.
-They serve great cocktails and have a huge menu, so it’s a great choice if not all of your party wants pizza.
+Here’s another star of the North – Bossa situated on the Tygerfalls Waterfront.
+It’s a social vibe where they serve great cocktails and have a huge menu, so it’s a great choice if not all of your party wants pizza.

 Narona in the City Bowl

 Narona is one of the most vegetarian-friendly pizza spots in town, but their meaty pizzas are fantastic too.
 They operate an Observatory branch too.
 These guys claim to have both the best pizza and the best cheesecake in town.
 We better try it out to be sure.

 With nearly 40 pizzas to choose from and a selection of up to 600 fine wines, you’re spoilt for choice at the V&A Waterfront’s Balducci.
 Their pizzas have a thin crust and the perfect amount of cheese.
 If you’re on a low-carb diet, they even have banting pizza options!